RealTreasury/business-case-builder/README.md

 ## 🧪 Testing and Quality Assurance

+### Testing Dashboard
+Use the unified testing dashboard to verify each report component.
+This dashboard replaces individual test pages from earlier versions.
+Navigate to **Real Treasury → Test Dashboard** in the WordPress admin to access it.
+The page is restricted to users with the `manage_options` capability.
+AJAX actions from the dashboard require nonces such as `rtbcb_test_company_overview`, `rtbcb_test_estimated_benefits`, and `rtbcb_test_dashboard` when saving results.

 ### Automated Tests
 The plugin includes integration tests for all major components.
 These can be run from the settings page via the **Run Diagnostics** button or programmatically:
 ```php